-Join Ben Long for an in-depth discussion in this video Using Tone Compressor in Photomatix, part of Shooting and Processing High Dynamic Range Photographs (HDR).
+Join Ben Long for an in-depth discussion in this video Using Tone Compressor in Photomatix, part of HDR Photography: Shooting and Processing.

 I am here in Photomatix.…I still have my process set to Tone Mapping.…I'm going to reset down here by hitting the default button to get my settings…back to normal, because I want us to look at the other Tone Mapping method.…I'm going to change this method pop- up menu from Details Enhancer to Tone…Compressor, the other option, and right away my image changes.…Now as I mentioned before, this is still a tone mapping process.…It's still cherry picking tones from that big 32-bit mess of data and putting them…down into a smaller 8 or 16 bit data space, but it's doing it in a way that…yields and image that's a little less HD-yR and more like a normal photograph.…